 You can load it up and once you’ve lifted it out of your car trunk, you can wheel it to wherever you’re going to be camping.

 Wrapping It Up…

-Whatever camping kitchen set up you go for, it’s likely to evolve over time as you work out exactly what you do and don’t use.
+Whatever camping kitchen setup you go for, it’s likely to evolve as you work out precisely what you do and don’t use.

 It’s worth getting a few camping trips under your belt before investing in an expensive kitchen solution that may not be exactly what you need.

-What’s your camping kitchen set up like?
+What’s your camping kitchen setup?
 I’d love to see it – please share in the comments below!